 \subsection{Chicago Road Network: Gradient Component Extraction}

-We now focus on subcomponent extraction on a real-world larger network.
-We consider the Chicago road network with 546 nodes, 1088 edges, and 112 triangles \cite{stabler2018transportation} and perform the gradient component extraction of the measured traffic flow via $\bbH_1$ built on the lower Hodge Laplacian, which is not divergence-free.
-Filter design in this setting has challenges because some simplicial frequencies are close to each other, leading to the ill-conditioning of the LS design.
-The Chebyshev design can avoid such issues.
-This requires a continuous desired frequency response to perform gradient extraction, which ideally is an indicator function $\bb1_{\lambda>0}$ with $\lambda\in[0,\lambda_{\rm{G},\max}]$.
-Here we use the logistic function $g(\lambda)=\frac{1}{1+\exp^{-k(\lambda-\lambda_0)}}$ with growth rate $k>0$ and the midpoint $\lambda_0$.
-If the smallest gradient frequency is close to 0, a large $k$ and a small $\lambda_0$ are required for a good approximation of the ideal indicator function.
+We now conduct the subcomponent extraction on a real-world larger network.
+On the Chicago road network with 546 nodes, 1088 edges, and 112 triangles \cite{stabler2018transportation}, we perform the gradient component extraction of the measured traffic flow, which is not divergence-free, via filter $\bbH_1$ built on the lower Hodge Laplacian.
+It is challenging to perform the filter design in this setting because some simplicial frequencies are close to each other, leading to the ill-conditioning of the LS design.
+This can be avoided by the Chebyshev polynomial design.
+This requires a continuous desired frequency response to perform the gradient component extraction, which ideally is an indicator function $\bb1_{\lambda>0}$ with $\lambda\in[0,\lambda_{\rm{G},\max}]$.
+Here we use the logistic function $ g_{\rm{G}}(\lambda)=\frac{1}{1+\exp^{-k(\lambda-\lambda_0)}} $ with the growth rate $k>0$ and the midpoint $\lambda_0$.
+If the smallest gradient frequency is close to 0, a large $k$ and a small $\lambda_0$ are required to achieve a good approximation of the ideal indicator function.

-Here, we applied different filter design methods.
+We applied different filter design methods.
 For the LS-based methods, we set a filter order of $9$ to avoid ill-conditioning and we considered the decoupled solver.
-Moreover, we treated the eigenvalues with a difference smaller than $0.3$ as the same for the LS design, leading to 30 "different" eigenvalues.
-For the grid-based design, we sampled 100 points in the interval $[0,\lambda_{\rm{G},\max}]$ with $\lambda_{\rm{G},\max}=10.8$ approximated by a 50-step power iteration.
+Moreover, we treated the eigenvalues with a difference smaller than $0.3$ as the same for the LS design, leading to 30 ``different'' eigenvalues.
+For the grid-based design, we uniformly sampled 100 points in the interval $[0,\lambda_{\rm{G},\max}]$ with $\lambda_{\rm{G},\max}=10.8$ approximated by a 50-step power iteration.
 Lastly, we set $k=100$ and $\lambda_0=0.01$ for the logistic function in the Chebyshev polynomial design.